meta-company/makex/documents/source/proposals/targets-named-io.md

 # Proposal: Named Inputs and Outputs

+In some cases, Targets may provide multiple named outputs (e.g. `.css` and `.css.map` files).

+Some targets may be written and understood more clearly if the input files have names/alias.

 TODO: we may need an explicit inputs keyword argument to target to clear things up.
-TODO: Do we need separate namespaces for outputs/inputs files?
 TODO: Retrieving inputs/outputs without a name specified should either [] or all inputs/outputs.
-TODO: Retreive unnamed inputs/outputs.
+TODO: Do we need separate namespaces for outputs/inputs files? (probably yes)
-TODO: Does referring to another target create an implicit dependency? (probably yes).
+TODO: Does referring to another target create an implicit dependency? (probably yes, configurable).

-## Function for referring to named inputs/outputs
+## Function for referring to named/anonymous inputs/outputs

 ```python